unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/06_team-work.md

 *User* is a special role designed for web API members who are consumers of your API.
 For more information about managing your API consumption, please visit the [User Groups](technical-resources/apispark/guide/publish/secure/user-groups "User Groups") page.

-Depending on the role given to a member, he will have different permissions in the APISpark console.
+Depending on the role given to a member, s/he will have different permissions in the APISpark console.

 ![team work](images/provider-team.jpg "team work")